Let It Go: Why Mariah Carey Will Rebound Just Fine From Her ‘Dick Clark’s Rockin’ Eve’ Performance [Opinion]

 The first hours of 2017 sure haven’t been too kind to Mariah Carey.

 As everyone all over the planet is probably aware of by now, the legendary “Always Be My Baby” music diva had a bit of a rough night on the final night of 2016.
-Taking to the stage live in Times Square for the annual and televised Dick Clark’s Rockin’ Eve With Ryan Seacrest telecast, Carey had a bit of a major gaff — and that’s probably putting it nicely as possible.
+Taking to the stage live in Times Square for the annual and televised Dick Clark’s Rockin’ Eve With Ryan Seacrest telecast, Carey had a bit of a major gaffe — and that’s probably putting it nicely as possible.

 Due to certain audio troubles from off-stage monitors and her personal earpiece, Mariah was pretty much driven to silence, save for the odd occasional statement about how bad things got from the word “go” (the 46-year-old’s final, forlorn line of semi-conversation following her two-song set simplifies the entire matter best: “It just doesn’t get any better than this.”).
 It was stunning for all of the wrong reasons and more.
 It was heartbreaking and many of us, rightfully with Mariah, were heartbroken for the “Heartbreaker” performer.